Just a quick glossary of some web and design terms we get asked about a lot.

 To an untrained tech ear some terms can sound quite foreign.
 We’ve put together a glossary of some website terms and features to help you communicate with us as your Web developer.
-We curated these based on questions we get asked, so as we got more questions we’ll keep expanding the list.
+We curated these based on questions we get asked as a Webflow studio, so as we got more questions we’ll keep expanding the list, but naturally this list is not unique to Webflow designers and applies to everyone.

 The way in which a website is built determines how it appears on different devices.
 Adaptive design creates a website in several different layouts, each suited for different screen sizes.